telerik/blazor-docs/components/treelist/columns/menu.md

     * If you set the `Title` parameter of the `TreeListColumnMenuChooserItem`, it will override the value of the `Title` parameter of the corresponding TreeList Column.

-## Examples
+## Example

-### Column Menu Configuration Example

-The following example shows the basic configuration of the `ColumnMenuSettings`:
+The example shows the following things:

-The columns in the Column Chooser are divided into sections.
-The Lockable option is disabled from the Column Menu.
-Filtering in the Column Menu is disabled, so the TreeList can use a `FilterRow`.
-The `Id` column has no Column Menu and the `HireDate` column is not visible in Column Chooser.
+* A custom `TreeListColumnChooser`
+* How to use the `TreeListColumnMenuSettings` tag to control the features of the Column Menu.
+* How to use column parameters to affect the column's relationship with the column menu.

 ````CSHTML
 <TelerikTreeList Data="@TreeListData"